ArishaChotani/BookExplorer/README.md

 ## Features
 - book search by name and author
 - book details with cover images
-- Ratings display (demo-based where API data is unavailable)
+- Ratings display (where API data is available)
 - can also mark books as read and unread